hyperledger-archives/fabric/docs/dev-setup/install.md

 To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test case name.
 To run tests with verbose output use the `-v` flag.
 For example, to run the `TestGetFoo` test case, change to the directory containing the `foo_test.go` and call/excecute

     go test -v -run=TestGetFoo

-**Note:** If your GOPATH environment variable contains more than one element, the chaincode must be found in the first one or deployment will fail.

 #### 3.2 Node.js Unit Tests